espeak-ng/espeak-ng/docs/languages/gmw/en.md

 The ROSES lexical set is used for words that are KIT in some accents and COMMA in others.
 The degree to which this occurs varies between accents and speakers.

+The BLESSED lexical set is used for -ed based adjectives.
+These tend to preserve the KIT vowel in accents.

 The RABBIT lexical set is used for unstressed KIT vowels.
 Some American accents have merged this with the COMMA lexical set, such that `rabbit` and `abbot`